"HE’LL BE OK AS LONG AS HE DOESN’T WANT TO BE AN ARTIST!”

 Public art sculpture by Steve Downey at Abacus School

-In 2001 I began to work as a public artist myself, creating many artworks in schools, hospitals and other public places, both in the UK and internationally, including sculptures in Germany and Cusco, Peru.
+In 2001 I began to work as a public artist myself, creating over 50 artworks in schools, hospitals and other public places, both in the UK and internationally, including sculptures in Germany and Cusco, Peru.

 ADVENTURES ACROSS 4 CONTINENTS